 The full combination of the Subject Attributes (Distinguished Name) has to be unique and shall conform to all applicable X.500 standards for the uniqueness of names.
-The Issuing CA may, if necessary, insert additional numbers or letters to the Subscriber's Subject Common Name, or other attribute, in order to distinguish between two Certificates that would otherwise have the same Subject Name.
+The Issuing CA inserts, if necessary, additional numbers or letters to the Subscriber's Subject Common Name, or other attribute, in order to distinguish between two Certificates that would otherwise have the same Subject Name.